 One unknown truth about the scriptures is that there really is no such thing as so-called "old" and "new" testaments.
 There is only ONE testament!
 The Law given through Moses was called Torah.
-The Ten Commandments are the core of God's Law.
+The Ten Commandments are the core of God's Law, and were given 400 years after the law of faith through Abraham.
 They were given to the Jews to reveal who God is, and to give them a pathway to freedom.
 Jesus is the Living Torah.
 He fulfilled every requirement of the Law by giving Himself and His blood so that we could find life.
 As we begin to understand His plan in Messiah (Jesus) we begin to make connections with His plans for our personal lives.